 RR Auction sold one a Beatles signed guitar around 2010, but the owner had tapped the autographs down with an awl to, um, "preserve them."…

 I’ve written about cars before, and I’m always a bit perplexed with a car sells for millions, merely because it was used in a movie or once owned by somebody famous.
 Now, I’m not saying I’d kick an original Batmobile out of bed….errr….out of the garage.
-It’s just odd that some people think…Continue
+It’s just odd that some people think these…Continue

 Added by Josh Board on March 7, 2017 at 12:03am — No Comments